New Mexico mountain village braces for more rain following deadly flash flooding

 New Mexico's governor signed an emergency declaration Tuesday night and requests were pending for more assistance from the federal government as search and rescue crews fanned out Wednesday in places that had been hard to reach the night before.

+Village officials continued to encourage people to call an emergency line if their loved ones or neighbors were missing or affected by the flood.

-Emergency crews completed dozens of swift water rescues before the water receded Tuesday, including of people who were trapped in their homes and cars.
-Two National Guard rescue teams and several local crews already were in the area when the flooding began, and more Guard teams were expected to arrive, said Danielle Silva of the New Mexico Department of Homeland Security and Emergency Management.
+Emergency crews had completed dozens of swift water rescues before the water receded Tuesday, including of people who were trapped in their homes and cars.
+Two National Guard teams and several local crews already were in the area when the flooding began, said Danielle Silva of the New Mexico Department of Homeland Security and Emergency Management.

-Several roads remained closed Wednesday and the mayor said it would take time to restore utilities in the most damaged neighborhoods.
+Several roads remained closed Wednesday and the mayor said it would take time to restore utilities in some neighborhoods.
 He said damage assessments would take several days to complete.

+Along the river, pieces of metal and other debris were twisted around tree trunks while broken tree limbs were wedged against homes and piled on porches.
+The water was thick with sediment.

 The floods came just days after flash floods in Texas killed more than 100 people and left more than 160 people missing.